kkohbrok/mls-implementation-considerations/draft-kohbrok-mls-implementation-considerations.md

 Layer Security (MLS) protocol specification {{?I-D.ietf-mls-protocol}} in a variety of ways.

-The goal of this document is also to amend the existing guidance given in the MLS architecture document {{?I-D.ietf-mls-architecture}} on how to use MLS securely in a larger context.
+The goal of this document is also to extend the existing guidance given in the MLS architecture document {{?I-D.ietf-mls-architecture}} on how to use MLS securely in a larger context.